mathrunet/flutter_masamune/packages/katana_router_annotation/README.md

 ## Create Page

-Widget to display by page path`/user/user ID` is implemented as follows.
+Widget to display by page path`/user/any user ID` is implemented as follows.

 `part '`original filename`.page.dart';` to import a Part file.